enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 Navigate to the `2_UI/cfn` folder in your local Git repository.

-## 1. Create the AWS Cognito Identity Pool and S3 hosting bucket
+## 1. Create the AWS Cognito Identity Pool, S3 bucket and Cloudfront distribution

 Our first task is to setup AWS Cognito to allow our UI application to authenticate users and gain access credentials to allow our UI to call the